Steve Mackey: Other projects

 In 2005, Mackey played a cameo role as one of The Weird Sisters, a wizarding rock band in the film Harry Potter and the Goblet of Fire.
 The fictitious group also featured Jonny Greenwood and Phil Selway of Radiohead and Pulp frontman Jarvis Cocker.

 In 2006, Mackey and Cocker curated an acclaimed 2 CD compilation called The Trip featuring music from various eras including Moondog, Carl Orff, The Birthday Party, The Fall and the theme to Radio 4's Shipping Forecast.

 From 2003 to 2008, Mackey co-curated the music program of London's annual Frieze International Art Fair, which included performances from Karlheinz Stockhausen, Sunn O))), Glenn Branca, and Rodney Graham.

 In 2012, he played with drummer Seb Rochford as the rhythm section for tracks on Serafina Steers The Moths Are Real LP.

 In 2016, he began the Call This Number guerrilla TV project with Jeannette Lee, formerly of Public Image Ltd. and Douglas Hart, former bassist of the Jesus and Mary Chain, making erratic film broadcasts from a North London garage.
 Artists he recorded for this included Jon Spencer Blues Explosion, Dennis Bovell, Sleaford Mods, Primal Scream, and Gruff Rhys.

 Personal life and death

 In 2009, Mackey married his longtime girlfriend, stylist and fashion journalist Katie Grand.
 He lived in North London with his wife, and son, Marley (born 1996).
 Marley Mackey is a member of the South London post-punk band Warmduscher.

 Mackey died on the morning of 2 March 2023.
 He was 56, and had been in hospital in London for the past three months with an undisclosed illness.
-A later post on Mackey’s Instagram mentioned "3 AVM brain bleeds" that he had endured during his hospital stay.
+A later post on Mackey’s Instagram mentioned "3 AVM brain bleeds" that he had had during his hospital stay.